-1. What is a stock market?
+What is a stock market?

-2. Why should you know about stock market terminology?
+Why should you know about stock market terminology?

 Basic Stock Market Terms you should know

-Whether you are a budding or seasoned investor, knowledge of the basic terms used in the stock market is necessary.
-You will end up becoming not only a better investor but also a successful trader as your vocabulary on stock market grows.
+Whether you are a budding or seasoned stock investor, knowledge of the basic terms used in the stock market is necessary.
+You will end up becoming not only a better investor but also a successful trader as your vocabulary on the stock market grows.
 Here is a glossary of basic terms that you need to know as an investor:

-At the money:
+- At the money:

-Under this scenario, the strike price of an option is equal to the price of the underlying asset which it represents.
+Under this scenario, the strike price of an option is equal to the market price of the underlying asset which it represents.

 It refers to a period in which the prices of equity shares fall consistently.
-You may look at it like beginning of a downward trend in the stock market.
+It’s usually a condition where share prices fall by 20% from recent hghs.

 It is the highest price that the buyer of a stock is ready to pay for a particular stock.

-Blue Chip Stock:
+- Blue Chip Stock: